E3V3A/MMM-FlightsAbove/README.md

 #### What is this module doing?

-'MMM-FlightsAbove' is a module for displaying what is currently flying around in the airspace above some location.
+'MMM-FlightsAbove' is a [MagicMirror](https://github.com/MichMich/MagicMirror) module for displaying what is currently flying around in the airspace above some location.
 The *location* is defined by a boundary box (BB) whose sides are determined by the a radial distance (R) from a central point (the radar) given by the *latitude* and *longitude*.
 The radius is in *kilometers*.
-To easily calculate the BB given a geograpthical location, we have included a tool that does the calculation for you.
+To easily calculate the BB, given a geograpthical location, we have included a tool that does the calculation for you.

 The flight data is provided by [FlightRadar24](https://www.flightradar24.com/), but could be easily extended to use other sources as well.